Hibernation or death in the hamster, how to make the difference?

 • The dwarf hamster Dwarf hamsters are also sensitive to temperature changes and can hibernate.
 However, they are generally hardier than Russian hamsters and require more extreme conditions to enter hibernation.

-• The Roborovski hamster This species of hamster is less prone to hibernation, but it may still hibernate in very low temperatures.
+• The Roborovski hamster Roborovski hamster: This species of hamster is less prone to hibernation, but it is still possible for it to hibernate in very low temperatures.
 Keep a close eye on your Roborovski hamster for signs of hibernation.

-By taking care of your hamster and respecting its needs, you will reduce the risk of hibernation and promote a healthy and happy life for your little friend.
+By taking good care of your hamster and respecting its needs, you'll reduce the risk of hibernation and promote a healthy, happy life for your little companion.

-In case of doubt about the condition of your hamster, it is always better to consult a veterinarian for professional advice.
-The loss of a pet is a difficult ordeal, but it is essential to react with discernment to avoid making decisions that you will inevitably regret.
+If in doubt about your hamster's condition, it is always best to consult a veterinarian for professional advice.
+Losing a pet is a difficult ordeal, but it's essential to react with discernment to avoid making decisions you'll inevitably regret.

 Photo of author